 If you wish to find out more about this important site or wish to find out how you can help preserve it, then please join us.
 Membership is free.

-Committee Meeting: The last meeting was held on Wednesday 04 January 2017 at 7:00pm.
+Committee Meeting: The last meeting was held on Wednesday 03 May 2017 at 7:30pm.
 The Miners Institute, Coalpit Heath.
-Anyone is welcome to come along to our meetings; the date of the next meeting is on 03 May 2017.
+Anyone is welcome to come along to our meetings; the date of the next meeting is the AGM on 21 June 2017.

 For details of all our Workdays for 2017 please click here for more info.